cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 ## Using a Web Component with Deno Fresh

 The [Deno Fresh](https://fresh.deno.dev) full-stack web framework uses [Preact](https://preactjs.com/) -- a scaled-down version of [React](https://react.dev/) -- under the covers to serve web sites and applications.
-While React requires a bit of juggling to use web components, Preact was built to [fully support web components](https://preactjs.com/guide/v10/web-components/).
+While React requires a bit of juggling to use web components (although that is [changing in React 19](https://react.dev/blog/2024/04/25/react-19#support-for-custom-elements)), Preact was built to [fully support web components](https://preactjs.com/guide/v10/web-components/).

 Besides supporting rendering Web Components, Preact allows its functional components to be exposed as a Web Component.
 We will not cover that behavior, but you can discover it in the [Preact Web Component Documentation](https://preactjs.com/guide/v10/web-components/#creating-a-web-component).
 Instead, we will focus on how to use Web Components with Preact in Deno Fresh.